Shauryavashisth/Miscellaneous/README.md

-# Linear Regression, Decision Tree and Random Forest
+# Linear Regression, Decision Tree and Random Forest, Copyright = https://creativecommons.org/publicdomain/zero/1.0/
 It includes homes sold between May 2014 and May 2015.
 It's a great dataset for evaluating simple regression models. according to Data this is the brief of the depended variables the Data Set is of 1 year
 id: Unique ID for each home sold
 date: Date of the home sale